feature-flow/twotieredkanban/doc/valuenator.rst

 feature is shown as a card on the board.
 You can drag a card with your mouse to move it to a new state.

-When a feature is in the development state, it's card contains a task board, showing the tasks needed to implement the feature.
+When a feature is in the development state, its card contains a task board, showing the tasks needed to implement the feature.
 Tasks are shown as cards on the task board and can be dragged between columns to change their state.